 Following programmatic review at each institute and coordination among all participating institutes, a final funding plan for administrative supplements for FY2018 will be decided by the NIH Director.
 Several scientific workshops are planned for late FY2018/early FY2019 to engage with all relevant research communities as planning for INCLUDE continues, which are further described below.

-Following initial investments in FY2018 to build capacity and further plan for INCLUDE in consultation with stakeholders, we plan to ramp up to $60M in FY2019 to fully launch the INCLUDE project, pending available funding.
-This support will continue FY2018 out-year commitments/ongoing obligations and also support additional supplements in FY2019 to further leverage existing infrastructure.
+Following an initial investment of $22 million in FY 2018 to build capacity and plan for the INCLUDE project, additional funding was made available by Congress for FY 2019 to fully launch INCLUDE.* This support will continue FY2018 out-year commitments/ongoing obligations and also support additional supplements in FY2019 to further leverage existing infrastructure.
 In FY2019, we will also transition the funding stream to one driven by new Requests for Applications (RFAs) to the greatest extent possible.
 We anticipate that this level of support will be maintained in FY2020 through FY2022 as this effort is fully underway, supporting the out-years of the main components.
 Additional scientific workshops are planned for FY2019 and FY2020 in order to ensure that the scientific goals of INCLUDE are continually informed by the research community and all stakeholders to produce meaningful results for individuals with Down syndrome and their families, as further described below.

 Several workshops are planned for late FY2018/early FY2019 to engage with all relevant scientific and clinical research expertise, individuals with Down syndrome, their families and caregivers, the broader Down syndrome community, and industry partners as planning for INCLUDE continues.
 These workshops will focus on the main components of INCLUDE, particularly on development of a cohort of individuals with Down syndrome across the lifespan and on the current state of the science for development of clinical trials.